developingAlex/lakedisappointment/README.md

         })
     })
     ```
-1. then test in your check.http file :
+1. Then test in your check.http file :

     ```
     ###